 Abeokuta is a place with several points of activities around the city which range from commercial to recreational and spiritual.
-Notable markets in Abeokuta include the Iberekodo Market, the Gbangba Market, and the Kuto Market where buyers access a wide range of items.
-Abeokuta also has a number of tourist attractions which include the famous Olumo Rock, the Olubara’s Palace, the Alake Palace Ground and the Lisabi Sacred Forest.
-Abeokuta is home to diverse great-tasting cuisines and these dishes include delicacies such as the Obe gbure Elegusi and the Lafu and Ewedu dish.
+Notable markets include the Iberekodo Market, the Gbangba Market, and the Kuto Market where buyers access a wide range of items.
+The city also has a number of tourist attractions which include the famous Olumo Rock, the Olubara’s Palace, the Alake Palace Ground and the Lisabi Sacred Forest.
+Home to diverse great-tasting cuisines and these dishes include delicacies such as the Obe gbure Elegusi and the Lafu and Ewedu dish.

 How to Get to Abeokuta

 The City of Abeokuta can be accessed from different parts of Nigeria using various means of transportation.
 These travel options to Abeokuta include

 Presently, there isn’t a functional Airport either in Abeokuta or in any other parts of Ogun State.
 Visitors wishing to access Abeokuta by air would have to make use of the Murtala Muhammed International Airport, Lagos which is the nearest Airport to Abeokuta and which is approximately 63.6 kilometers away from the Abeokuta City metropolis at an average cost of about 18,500 naira depending on the part of Nigeria the Air journey is being initiated by.
 A drive from the Murtala Muhammed Airport to the Abeokuta city metropolis takes about 45 minutes to complete.
 However, serious plans are in place to erect an Airport at Abeokuta or alternative towns within Ogun state to make the City and State, in general, more easily accessible by Air transport.